mitranim/wordplay/readme.md

 sardondick ([sardonic]) © LJ

-annoynymous (anonymous and annoying) © LR
+annoynymous (anonymous and annoying) © VA

-coversion (covert conversion) © LR
+coversion (covert conversion) © VA

-survillaince (malicious tracking; surveillance by a villain) © LR
+survillaince (malicious tracking; surveillance by a villain) © VA

-phenomeal (a phenomenal meal) © LR
+phenomeal (a phenomenal meal) © VA

-screept © LR
+screept © VA

-scatterpillar © LR
+scatterpillar © VA

-warewolf (a wolf for sale?) © LR
+warewolf (a wolf for sale?) © VA

-defailopers (OW developers, anyone who uses Java) © LR
+defailopers (OW developers, anyone who uses Java) © VA

-ambitchious © LR
+ambitchious © VA

-memewhile © LR
+memewhile © VA

-forklore (when someone forks the existing lore with an alternative timeline or smth?) © LR
+forklore (when someone forks the existing lore with an alternative timeline or smth?) © VA

-bearocracy (bureacracy of bears? bureaucracy that has to be beared? overbearing bureaucracy?) © LR
+bearocracy (bureacracy of bears? bureaucracy that has to be beared? overbearing bureaucracy?) © VA

-corpirate (corporate but pirate) © LR
+corpirate (corporate but pirate) © VA

-chronoorgy (fucking up time travel in a really bad way) © LR
+chronoorgy (fucking up time travel in a really bad way) © VA

-beartrayal (betrayal by a bear) © LR
+beartrayal (betrayal by a bear) © VA

-truemor (rumor that's true) © LR
+truemor (rumor that's true) © VA

 ingradient © Jessica (SZC)